 If you still have the older rotary thermostats in your home, it may be time for a change to a programmable thermostat.
 Programming them is fairly simple with this how-to guide.
-By installing a programmable thermostat, you'll save energy and will see a big savings on your heating costs.
+By installing a programmable thermostat, you'll save energy and will see big savings on your heating costs.
 This thermostat can turn the heat down when you're not home and turn it up again before you get home.
-The same is true with cooling your home.
+The same is true for cooling your home.

 It only makes sense that there is no need to cool or heat the home when no one is there.
 There are many different choices when it comes to programmable thermostats.
 Some give the choice of setting temperatures for the weekdays and another setting for the weekend.
 Other programmable thermostats have setting options for each day and many times during the day and night.

-Time Required: A Few Minutes
+Time Required: a Few Minutes

 - The first step in programming is to install the programmable thermostat.
 Install the battery backup batteries that will maintain the memory in the event of power failure.